Zelenskyy pleads to US Congress: ''We need you right now'' | Politics

 Zelenskyy pleads to US Congress: ''We need you right now''

-But rather than an enforced no-fly zone, he instead sought other military aid to stop Russian airstrikes.For the first time in a public address to world leaders, he showed a packed auditorium of lawmakers a graphic video of the destruction and devastation his country has suffered in the war, along with heartbreaking scenes of civilian casualties.
+But rather than an enforced no-fly zone that the White House has resisted, he instead sought other military aid to stop Russian assault.For the first time in a public address to world leaders, he showed a packed auditorium of lawmakers a graphic video of the destruction and devastation his country has suffered in the war, along with heartbreaking scenes of civilian casualties.

 - Country: